oroinc/documentation/user/back-office/system/configuration/system/websites/global-routing.rst

      .. image:: /user/img/system/frontend_menu/main-navigation-menu.png
         :scale: 35%
         :alt: Illustration of how changing Main Navigation Menu affects the storefront

+  * **Homepage** - When no web catalog is available, you can choose any of the available landing pages as your homepage.
+Please note that on clean installations of Oro applications, the default homepage is blank.

 4. In the **Direct URLs** section, configure the following settings: